 Bed or Crate

 The dog bed is probably one of the most important things on your new puppy checklist.
 He/she will be confused about the change and will need somewhere that they can feel safe and secure.
 Decide what type of new bed is best.
-If you have a breed prone to chewing, you might opt for a hard plastic bed over a soft plush one.
+If you have a breed prone to chewing, you might opt for a chew proof dog bed such as a hard plastic bed over a soft plush one.
 Don’t worry, whichever bed you choose you can make it comfortable for you new puppy.
 Bringing something from his original home would be a good idea to keep the scent of its mother to comfort him while he settles.
 Consider the size of the bed based on the breed and how big the breed gets when fully grown, rather than the size of your new puppy now.

 Collar and tag

 Choose a collar for your new puppy.
 If you are welcoming a young puppy into your house, it’s likely the first collar won’t last him that long.
 An adjustable puppy collar will be suitable.
 Also you will need to get your new dog a tag with your contact details.
 Many people choose not to include the dogs name as a dog should come when called only by his or her owner.
 Most key cutters will engrave the tag for you – I use Timpson.

 Lead and Harness

 A good sturdy training lead will serve you and your new puppy well.
 There are many different types of leads including chain leads, rope leads and fabric.
 It’s a good idea to discuss the best type of lead with your breeder or rescue centre.
 I don’t recommend extendable leads as they are not so sturdy and can sometimes release without warning which can be dangerous near roads.